Top Model Sverige season 4: Episode 3

 The 18 remaining girls are put in front of the judges once again, and are asked about why they want to be in the competition.
 Once they've all been interviewed, the judges review the photos, and the decide on the four girls who should be eliminated.
-In the end, Jovana, Malin, Mitou and Rebecca F. are eliminated.
-The remaining 14 girls are told they are the finalists, and that they'll be travelling overseas the following day.
+In the end, Jovana, Malin, Mitou, and Rebecca F. are eliminated.
+The remaining 14 girls are told they are the finalists, and that they will be travelling overseas the following day.